extension-js/extension.js/docs/CONTRIBUTING.md

 - Handle errors meaningfully; avoid silent catches.
 - Security: minimize browser permissions; sanitize inputs; validate cross-process messages.

+## Tests accompany changes

+New functionality lands with a spec next to the unit it changes, and a bug fix lands with the regression spec that fails on the parent commit.
+A pull request without either is asked for one before review.

 ## Testing on Windows

 The test suite runs on Windows in CI.
 To avoid regressions: